grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 - `<li>` (this is short for list item - your list items would then be surrounding by either `<ul>` (unordered list) or `<ol>` (ordered list) tags)

 As you can see each tag is enclosed with < >.
 Reading HTML should give the reader an indication of the intention of whoever wrote the code.
-A browser reading HTML will apply certain basic styles to give effect to the user's intention.
+A browser reading HTML will also apply certain basic styles to give effect to the user's intention.
 For example a `<button>` will look like a button, an `<a>` will be highlighted to make it clear it's a link, or a list item will have a bullet point.

 Let's have a play with some basic html elements.
 Go [https://jsbin.com/?html,output](here).